deepsquare-io/grid/docs/docs/05-deploy-deepsquare/40-workflow-api-reference/02-job.md

 Run a for loop if not null.

-Is exclusive with "run", "launch".
+Is exclusive with "run", "launch", "use".

+Go name: "For".

 </td>
 </tr>